 While there are plenty of family homes in North Park and South Park, the two neighborhoods do tend to cater to younger residents.
 According to Zillow, North Park has a median rent price of about $2,195 and a median home value of about $649,000.
 South Park has a median home value of about $800,395, with an increase of about 9.7 percent over the past year.

 With a population of over 6,700 residents, Torrey Pines offers a more suburban neighborhood that still has plenty of shops and dining opportunities throughout.
-Located just north of La Jolla, Torrey Pines State Beach features one of the wildest stretches of coastline in the country with jaw-dropping natural cliffs that give way to amazing views of the sea, surfers, and occasional hang gliders.
+Located just north of La Jolla and west of the Torrey Highlands, Torrey Pines State Beach features one of the wildest stretches of coastline in the country, with jaw-dropping natural cliffs that give way to amazing views of the sea, surfers, and occasional hang gliders.

 For those wanting to delve deeper into the area’s natural beauty, Torrey Pines State Natural Reserve offers 1,750 acres of preserved land located on the cliffs above Torrey Pines State Beach.
 The park features coastal pine forests, sandstone canyons, and plenty of well-kept trails that allow locals to hike and surround themselves in the natural splendor and see the rarest pine tree in the country.